Reading

 Summarise 2c summarise main ideas from more than one paragraph

-Curriculum coverage for our different classes can be found in the documents below:
+National Curriculum coverage for our different classes can be found in the documents below.

 Reading at Home

 Reading with your child is one of the most important things you can do to help your child.
-Children will benefit for reading regularly at home with an adult for at least 15 minutes every night.
+Children will benefit for reading regularly at home - we would recommend at least 4 times a week but the more you can do, the quicker your child will make progress.
 Reading helps your child's wellbeing, develops imagination, improves vocabulary and has many educational benefits.
 Just a few minutes a day can have a huge impact on children of all ages.

 Try to read to your child every day.
 It’s a special time to snuggle up and enjoy a story.
 Stories matter and children love re-reading them and immersing themselves in them.